Waadtss/ArReverseDictionary/README.md

 ## Baseline results
-Here are baseline results on the development set for the two tracks.
+Here are the baseline results on the development set for the two tracks.
-We used the code described in `code/baseline_archs` to generate these scores.
+We used the code described in `code/revdict.oy` to generate these scores.

-For the Reverse Dictionary track results, rows will correspond to different targets.
-On the other hand, rows of the Definition Modeling table below correspond to different inputs to the system.
 Scores were computed using the scoring script provided in this git (`code/score.py`).

 ### Reverse Dictionary track (RD)